Canary-Prism/Unlockstep/README.md

 ```sh
 java -jar --enable-preview <the file>
 ```

+Since version v4.1.0 a GUI launcher is shown if no command line arguments are provided

 Command line options are available:
 - `--game` `--music` `--sprite` and `--color` must be either `lockstep1`, `lockstep2`, `remix6`, `remix8`, or `remix9`
 - `--intro` (intro title card at start of game) can be `lockstep1`, `lockstep2`, `remix6`, `remix8`, or `remix9` or `skip` which skips it